One of the most popular streams in Saikung with waterfalls and pools to dip into.

 Also known as Double Deer (雙鹿石澗).
 In the last years, the initial pools have got completely crowded.
 But if you continue the stream up you will be able to enjoy a really interesting path.

 - Beauty/fun: 7.

-- Difficulty: 4.5/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 4.5/10.
 There is only one small section where you will need to boulder.
 Steep sections.
 Mostly well marked.
 It is a long day off if doing all the proposed path here.
 You can shorten it up a bit.

 - Map with some different options.

 The shortest start point would be the pavilion at the end of Sai Wan road.
 To arrive there you can either try to pick up the 29R minibus departing from Saikung next to the McDonalds, or taxi from either Saikung town or Pak Tam Chung.

 In our case we hiked a bit longer route, starting in the East dam of High Island reservoir.

 After 15 minutes we arrived at Long Ke.
 One of the prettiest beaches in Hong Kong.

 Continue on McLehose trail and you will get to see full Tai Long Wan (大浪灣 = Big Wave Bay).

 After some ups and downs on dirt path and stone steps you will arrive to this point.